 Officially speaking, Dynamics 365 is its proper name.
 Yet Dynamics 365 isn't a singular product or a system on its own.

-(Note: Dynamics 365 is not the same as Microsoft 365 — the latter is Microsoft's brand of office applications e.g. Word, SharePoint etc.)
+What this means is that Dynamics 365 is not the same as Microsoft 365.
+The latter is Microsoft's brand of office apps, e.g. Word, SharePoint etc. In contrast, Dynamics 365 is an all-in-one platform that operates under a modular Software-as-a-Service (SaaS) approach.

 Although Microsoft has described the above on their website as: